ovanderzee/resource-server/README.md

 # stream-statics
-Lightweight webserver for testing and demonstrating front-end projects.
+Lightweight webserver for testing and demonstrating front-end projects, running under HTTP, HTTPS or HTTP/2.

 A limited set of common mime-types is used.
 When you install the mime-types package next to stream-statics all known mime-types can be used.